timfornell/DCF/README.md

 # DCF
 ## Visual Tracking with Discriminative Correlation Filter (DCF)
 The work conducted in this repo is inspired by the [work done by Martin Danelljan et al.](http://www.cvl.isy.liu.se/research/objrec/visualtracking/scalvistrack/index.html).

+# Setup
+1. Install pipenv by running *pip install --user pipenv*
+2. Go to root of this project (DCF) and run *python3 -m pipenv install*
+3. To activate virtual environment run *python3 -m pipenv shell*
+4. Exit environment by running *exit* in bash